Skip to main content

 Current News

-As of April 13, 2025, the current GRASS grant has officially been terminated.
-This termination comes as part of a wide-sweeping effort by the USDA to reevaluate the Climate Smart Commodities Program as a whole.
-Grants under the Climate Smart Commodities Program are given the opportunity to resubmit a revised proposal under the new Advancing Markets for Producers (AMP) initiative.
-West Virginia University and its partner organizations are actively working to take advantage of this opportunity and continue to serve our producers.
-If you would like to stay informed on the future of the project, please sign up for the email list below.
+In April 2025, the current GRASS grant was terminated.
+This termination came as part of a wide-sweeping effort by the USDA to reevaluate the Climate Smart Commodities Program as a whole.
+Grants under the Climate Smart Commodities Program were given the opportunity to resubmit a revised proposal under the new Advancing Markets for Producers (AMP) initiative.
+West Virginia University and its partner organizations took advantage of this opportunity, and as of February 13, 2026, have a new grant agreement to continue the project under AMP.

 Email List Sign-Up